What is VPN Tunneling? – Definition, Significance, and Types

 A VPN tunnel is no different from a real-life tunnel that you see while traveling in a train.
 Once you’re in the tunnel, it protects you from elements such as rain, sunlight, and landslides.
 In the online security world, the bad elements are snoopers, hackers, and entities such as your ISP and the government.

 Need a better definition?
-Check out our detailed explanation about VPN tunnels.
+Check out our detailed explanation of VPN tunnels.

 What is a VPN Tunnel?